 For more information, please contact a sales representative.
-Visit ringcentral.com/au/en/or call 1800 957 188.
+Visit ringcentral.com or call 855-774-2510.

-RingCentral, Inc. (NYSE: RNG) is a leading provider of business cloud communications and contact centre solutions based on its Message Video PhoneTM (MVPTM) global platform.
-More flexible and cost effective than the on-premises PBX and video conferencing systems it replaces, RingCentral helps employees communicate across devices from wherever they are.
-RingCentral offers three key products.
-RingCentral MVP combines team messaging, video meetings, internet phone and other functionalities in a single interface.
-RingCentral VideoTM, along with its team messaging feature, enables Smart Video MeetingsTM.
-RingCentral Contact Centre gives companies the tools they need to connect with customers across channels.
-These are available on an open platform that integrates with hundreds of third-party apps and makes it simple to customise workflows.
-RingCentral is headquartered in Belmont, California, USA, and has offices around the world
+RingCentral, Inc. (NYSE: RNG) is a leading provider of business cloud communications and contact center solutions based on its powerful Message Video PhoneTM (MVP®) global platform.
+More flexible and cost effective than legacy on-premises PBX and video conferencing systems that it replaces, RingCentral empowers modern mobile and distributed workforces to communicate, collaborate, and connect via any mode, any device, and any location.
+RingCentral offers three key products in its portfolio including RingCentral MVPTM, a unified communications as a service (UCaaS) platform including team messaging, video meetings, and a cloud phone system; RingCentral Video®, the company's video meetings solution with team messaging that enables Smart Video MeetingsTM; and RingCentral cloud Contact Center solutions.
+RingCentral's open platform integrates with leading third-party business applications and enables customers to easily customize business workflows.
+RingCentral is headquartered in Belmont, California, and has offices around the world.